rsx4911/lca_code/README.md

 (select the collaboration-server directory).
 You should now see the project in your Eclipse workspace.

 #### Configuring OAuth 2.0 providers
 The LCA Collaboration Server includes support for OAuth 2.0 providers via Spring.
-The application scans for providers configured via the Spring application.properties and will add buttons - labeled "Continue with [client-name]" - in the login page, to redirect to the authentication provider automatically (client-name will be read from the spring.security.oauth2.client.registration.[registration-id].client-name parameter).
-Here are some example configurations, note that for GitHub, Google and Facebook, the client-name - and all other required properties - are already provided by Spring's default configuration:
+The application scans for providers configured via the Spring application.properties and will add buttons - labeled "Continue with [client-name]" - in the login page, to redirect to the authentication provider automatically.
+The client-name will be read from the spring.security.oauth2.client.registration.[registration-id].client-name parameter.
+Note that for GitHub, Google and Facebook, the client-name - and all other required properties - are already provided by Spring's default configuration.
+If a user does not exist in the collaboration server, it will be added automatically, using the email and name from the provider, if the preferred_username attribute is not available, a username will be generated from the name and/or the email address.
+If no email address is specified, the login fails.

+Below you can find some example configurations:

 Github: